Saturday, January 10, 2026

 Deadly Nightclub Fire in North Macedonia Kills 59 – Here’s What Happened

-A horrific nightclub fire in Kocani, North Macedonia, has left at least 59 people dead and over 155 injured, turning what was supposed to be a night of music and celebration into one of the country’s worst tragedies.
+A horrific fire in a nightclub within Kocani, North Macedonia, has killed at least 59 people and injured over 155 others, turning what was supposed to be a night of music and celebration into one of the country’s worst tragedies.

 How the Fire Started

-The blaze broke out around 2:30 AM local time at the Pulse Club, where over 1,500 people had gathered for a concert by DNK, a popular hip-hop duo.
-Initial reports suggest sparks from pyrotechnic devices set fire to the ceiling, which was made of highly flammable material.
-Within seconds, the flames spread rapidly, trapping many inside.
+Preliminary reports suggest that sparks from pyrotechnic devices set fire to the ceiling, which was made of highly inflammable material.
+In seconds, the flames spread so fast, trapping many inside.

 Panic, Chaos, and Desperate Escapes

-Footage from inside the night club in Macedonia shows concertgoers trying to put out the fire while others hesitate to leave, unaware of how fast the flames would take over.
-Survivor Marija Taseva, 20, described being caught in a stampede as people rushed toward the exits.
+Survivor Marija Taseva, 20, recounted how she was caught in a stampede as people rushed toward the exits.
 She was trampled but managed to escape.
-Sadly, her 25-year-old sister is still missing, and the family fears she may have been transferred to Skopje for treatment.
+Her 25-year-old sister remains missing, however, and the family fears she may have been transferred to Skopje for treatment.

 Arrests and Government Response

-Authorities have already made one arrest, and four more warrants have been issued.
-The club’s owner is reportedly among those detained.
-Officials have also announced a seven-day national mourning period and immediate inspections of all nightclubs and large venues.
+The authorities have so far made one arrest and issued four more warrants.
+Among the detained ones, there is also the owner of the club.
+The officials also announced a seven-day national mourning period and ordered immediate inspections of all nightclubs and big venues.

-Prime Minister Hristijan Mickoski called it a “difficult and very sad day”, vowing to determine who is responsible and ensure this never happens again.
+Prime Minister Hristijan Mickoski called it a “difficult and very sad day” and promised to determine who is responsible and that this will never happen again.

 A Nation in Mourning